LettError/editThatNextMaster/README.md

 * Between glyph windows it preserves zoom and scroll position.
 * Between space windows it copies the preview text and preview font size.
 * Between font windows it maintains glyph selection, current sort query and smart group selection.
+* If there is no smart set in the current SpaceCenter the script will pick the first one.
+* If glyphs are missing a window will list them and offer the possibility to make the glyphs.

 The order in which these scripts woosh through the fonts: alphabetically sorted filepaths.